BosireMeshack/BosireMeshack/README.md

 # 💫 About Me:
-I’m a Computer Science student at Eötvös Loránd University (ELTE), a Backend Developer at Finesse Group Kft., and a passionate problem solver.
+A Backend Developer at Finesse Group Kft., and a passionate problem solver.
 Currently, I’m building a customized Airbnb advertising website as a personal project while diving deeper into Django for backend development.<br><br>Web development and soccer?
 Ask me anything!
 I love tackling challenging problems and constantly pushing my limits—because growth happens outside the comfort zone!

 ## 🌐 Socials: